urbanjost/M_datapac/README.md

 ## Contents

 The following subroutines are available in M_datapac:
-( Note they all contain a man-page template that is a place-holder as the documentation is composed)
+( Note they all contain a man-page template at the top that is a place-holder as the documentation is being re-composed)

   * [AUTOCO](src/source/autoco.ffinc)  - compute the sample autocorrelation coefficient
   * [LOC](src/source/loc.ffinc)        - compute the sample mean, midrange, midmean, and median
-  * [MAX](src/source/max.ffinc)        - compute the maximum of a data vector
   * [MEAN](src/source/mean.ffinc)      - compute the mean of a data vector
   * [MEDIAN](src/source/median.ffinc)  - compute the median of a data vector
   * [MIDM](src/source/midm.ffinc)      - compute the midmean of a data vector
   * [MIDR](src/source/midr.ffinc)      - compute the midrange of a data vector
-  * [MIN](src/source/min.ffinc)        - compute the minimum of a data vector
   * [MOVE](src/source/move.ffinc)      - move selected elements of one vector into another vector
   * [POLY](src/source/poly.ffinc)      - compute a least squares polynomial fit (calls DECOMP, INVXWX,DOT, FCDF)
   * [PROPOR](src/source/propor.ffinc)  - compute the sample proportion
   * [RANGE](src/source/range.ffinc)    - compute the sample range
-  * [RANK](src/source/rank.ffinc)      - rank a vector of sample observations
   * [RELSD](src/source/relsd.ffinc)    - compute the relative standard deviation of a vector of observations
-  * [REPLAC](src/source/replac.ffinc)  - replace all observations in a vector within a given interval with a user-specified constant
-  * [RETAIN](src/source/retain.ffinc)  - retain all observations in a vector within a user-specified interval
   * [RUNS](src/source/runs.ffinc)      - perform a runs test
   * [SCALE](src/source/scale.ffinc)    - compute the sample range, sample standard deviation, sample relative standard deviation, and sample variance
   * [SD](src/source/sd.ffinc)          - compute the standard deviation of a vector of observations
   * [SPCORR](src/source/spcorr.ffinc)  - compute the sample Spearman rank correlation coefficient between two vectors of observations
   * [STMOM3](src/source/stmom3.ffinc)  - compute the third central moment (i.e., the skewness) of a vector of observations
   * [STMOM4](src/source/stmom4.ffinc)  - compute the fourth central moment (i.e., the kurtosis) of a vector of observations
-  * [SUBSE1](src/source/subse1.ffinc)  - extract the elements of a vector which fall into a user-specified subset (one subset variable)
-  * [SUBSE2](src/source/subse2.ffinc)  - extract the elements of a vector which fall into a user-specified subset (two subset variables)
-  * [SUBSET](src/source/subset.ffinc)  - extract the elements of a vector which fall into a user-specified subset (one subset variable)
   * [TAIL](src/source/tail.ffinc)      - performs a symmetric distribution tail length analysis
   * [TOL](src/source/tol.ffinc)        - compute normal and distribution-free tolerance limits
   * [TRIM](src/source/trim.ffinc)      - computes the sample trimmed mean of the data in the input vector X.